Whitlocks Mill Lighthouse

 The first light was built in 1892 and replaced in 1901.
 The interior is distinctively lined with white ceramic-faced brick.

-Keeper Jasper Cheney was transferred from the remote foggy station of Libby Island Light to the Whitlocks MIll Light in 1949.
+Keeper Jasper Cheney was transferred from the remote foggy station of Libby Island Light to the Whitlocks Mill Light in 1949.
 Beforehand, his family was living onshore as Libby Island was a stag station of only men.
 The new appointment allowed him to have his family with him at the station, on the mainland, all year round.
 His family spent much time planting flowers and decorating the station and grounds for visitors to enjoy.

 The quarters are now a private home, but the lighthouse is still operational.
 Located in south bank, St. Croix River.